• Skip to main content

 The Sausages

-This Sausage, Leek and Apple Casserole is best with a good quality sausage that has a lower fat content and higher pork content, I either use pork & leek sausages or Heck 97% pork sausages.
+This Sausage and Apple Stew is best with a good quality sausage that has a lower fat content and higher pork content, I either use pork & leek sausages or Heck 97% pork sausages.
 I’ve given a quantity range for the sausages and bacon so you can choose the right amount for your family.
 I would recommend for adults two-three sausages each, older children two, young children just one and none for babies under 1 year.
 Instead they can have a veg only serving.

 The Bacon